 6. Use a water-saving showerhead

-We all know that baths can be wasteful and so a shower is a greener option, but just how green is your daily wash?
+Baths can waste a lot of water and so a shower is usually a greener option, but just how green is your daily wash?

 If you spend 20 minutes soaping yourself under a torrent of scalding water then you’re probably using more energy than you think.
 Some power showers use more water in five minutes than a whole bath.